Task-Related Token Compression in Multimodal Large Language Models from an Explainability Perspective: Experiments

 \subsection{Effectiveness of Explainability-based Compressor Learning}

 The performance of the $\tilde{R_v}$-guided token compressor is evaluated in this section. $\tilde{R_v}$ is generated by the learned $f_\theta$, and the token pruning is performed accordingly before the LLM computation.
-Four image and six video benchmarks are included for evaluation.
+Five image and six video benchmarks are included for evaluation.

-\textbf{Performance Comparison.} FastV~\cite{fastv_eccv} is selected for a comprehensive comparison due to its excellent performance and wide applicability.
-The token pruning is performed at the $4$-th layer of LLM in our setup.
-Table~\ref{tab:image_base} presents the results of LLaVA-OneVision and Qwen2-VL under different token compression retention ratios on image benchmarks.
+\textbf{Performance Comparison.} Table~\ref{tab:image_base} presents the results of LLaVA-OneVision and Qwen2-VL under different token compression retention ratios on image benchmarks.
 We exclude VILA here because it uses a fixed and relatively small number of image tokens, making compression less meaningful.
-As shown in the table, at a retention rate of 50\%, our compressor demonstrates overall superiority over FastV, achieving average improvements of 0.5\% and 0.1\% across all benchmarks for Llava-OneVision and Qwen2-VL, respectively.
-When the retention rate is further reduced to 25\%, the performance gains increase to 3.6\% and 0.8\%, indicating enhanced robustness under higher compression rates.
+As shown in the table, at a retention rate of 50\%, our compressor demonstrates overall superiority over the baselines at comparable FLOPs, achieving average improvements of 2.6\% and 1.2\% across all benchmarks for LLaVA-OneVision and Qwen2-VL, respectively.
+When the retention rate is further reduced to 25\%, the performance gains increase to 4.7\% and 1.6\%, highlighting the enhanced robustness of our method under higher compression rates.
+We conducted additional experiments on more image benchmarks; please refer to the Appendix~\ref{app:4}.

 In Table~\ref{tab:video_base}, we evaluate the compression performance of LLaVA-OneVision, Qwen2-VL, and VILA on video benchmarks.
-A lower retention ratio (\emph{i.e.}, 10\%) is also considered, as videos usually contain higher information redundancy.
 We make several observations.
-First, our compressor consistently outperforms FastV, regardless of the model and retention ratio.
+First, our compressor consistently outperforms baselines at comparable FLOPs, regardless of the model and retention ratio.
 Both LLaVA-OneVision and VILA are able to maintain 100\% performance when 50\% of the visual tokens are pruned.
-Second, among the three models, VILA exhibits the smallest performance degradation, while Qwen2-VL shows the largest.
-This is intriguing and may be because the attention patterns in Qwen2-VL are relatively harder to capture.
+Second, VILA exhibits the smallest performance drop, while Qwen2-VL shows the largest, likely due to its attention patterns being harder to capture.
+Importantly, our task-related compression can still further reduce token redundancy on both Qwen2-VL and VILA, demonstrating that it complements the task-agnostic compression already presented in these models.
 Finally, comparing the results in Tables~\ref{tab:gae}, \ref{tab:image_base}, and \ref{tab:video_base}, the performance degradation from the $R_v$-guided compressor to the $\tilde{R_v}$-guided compressor is more pronounced in image tasks.
 This is likely also due to the greater redundancy in videos, which reduces the learning difficulty.